 Raven, black d'Anver hen.

-Left to right: Alba (Albatross) blue wheaten Ameraucana cockerel, BlackJack a black d'Anver rooster, Dominique a Dominique bantam hen, Romeo, a partridge Cochin too, Don a Dominique bantam rooster, (dead now) Zealand Dominique bantam hen, and Starling the bane of my existence, a Easter Egger pullet who makes the same two sounds over and over as long as she's conscious.
+Left to right: Alba (Albatross) blue wheaten Ameraucana cockerel (dead now) BlackJack a black d'Anver rooster, Dominique a Dominique bantam hen, Romeo, a partridge Cochin too, Don a Dominique bantam rooster, (dead now) Zealand Dominique bantam hen, and Starling the bane of my existence, a Easter Egger pullet who makes the same two sounds over and over as long as she's conscious.
 Zealand hatched her in secret.
 It is her own making.

 Major Quantity, Australorp hen.